sblanck/smagexp/README.md

 Given a .cond file, it runs a standard limma differential expression analysis.

 The inputs are
-* A Rdata object from GEOQuery tool, QCnormalization tool or
+* A Rdata object from GEOQuery tool, QCnormalization tool or Import custom data tool
+* A .cond file

 The outpouts are :